binaryphile/docker-redmine/README.md

 you need to run from the container, you can use the `bash.sh` script to run an interactive shell inside.
 The working directory will be mounted as `/root`.

-## Contents

-Once installed, your image will have:

-- Redmine 2.3-stable branch
-- Rails 3.2.13
-- Ruby 2.0.0-p247
-- ImageMagick
-- PostgreSQL adapter for production
-- SQLite for development
-- support for MySQL adapter
-- Unicorn server for production
-- Git and Mercurial binaries
-- all gem requirements installed
-- all binary requirements installed
-- Ubuntu 12.04

-The only things missing from a standard Redmine install are the extra basic themes aside from the default theme.
-You can install them as you would any other theme.

-## Image Stack

-- binaryphile/redmine:2.3-stable
-- binaryphile/redmine:2.3-prereqs
-- binaryphile/ruby:2.0.0-p247
-- ubuntu:12.04

-## Directory Structure

-- **2.3-stable/ - ** the Redmine 2.3 source repo, with Docker-friendly
-customizations (cloned during `initialize.sh`)
-- **dockerfile/ -** directory with image creation scripts - see `README.md` in dir for details
-- **scripts/ -** scripts which are run from inside the container
-- **bash.sh -** start an interactive session inside a container (development mode by default)
-- **demo.sh -** do initial setup and run a development docker - use
-`redmine.sh` instead after first run
-- **initialize.sh -** set up the Redmine source, bundler, extra directories, the database and default data
-- **migrate-plugins.sh -** bundle plugin gems and migrate plugins
-- **sample.env -** sample values for important environment variables

 ## Image Details